-- Decreases movement throughout the night, which can help improve overall sleep quality
+- Decreases movement throughout the night, which may help improve overall sleep quality

-Given that the global popularity of the weighted blanket is relatively new, scientific research on its benefits is still underway.
-Recent research and scientific studies have confirmed what most users experience firsthand: that the weighted duvet makes people relax and gives them a perceived feeling of better sleep (which doesn’t mean that it is fully proven that weighted blankets improve sleep).
+As said, given that the global popularity of the weighted blanket is relatively new, scientific research on its benefits is still underway.
+Recent research and scientific studies have confirmed what most users experience firsthand: that it makes people relax and gives them a perceived feeling of better sleep (which doesn’t mean that it is fully proven that weighted blankets improve sleep).

-A recently published scientific study by Karolinska Institutet in Huddinge, Sweden, is the first placebo-controlled study in the field.
-The researchers concluded that chain blankets, a type of weighted duvet, are a safe and effective intervention for insomnia in patients with severe depression, bipolar disorder, generalized anxiety disorder and hyperactivity disorder such as ADHD.
-Following up a year after the study, the patients who continued to sleep with a weighted duvet experienced a continued positive effect on their sleep quality.
-Results showed that patients who used the weighted duvet had:
+A recently published scientific study by Karolinska Institutet in Huddinge, Sweden, was one of the first placebo-controlled studies in the field.
+The researchers concluded that chain blankets, a type of weighted blanket, are a safe and effective intervention for insomnia in patients with mental conditions, such as severe depression, bipolar disorder, generalized anxiety disorder and hyperactivity disorder, ADHD.
+Following up a year after the study, the patients who continued to sleep with a weighted blanket experienced a continued positive effect on their sleep quality.
+Results showed that patients had: